Riwibou/riwibou/README.md

 ### Hi there! 👋

-I'm Riwan William BOUOULI, a Full Stack Developer with a passion for music, foreign languages, and JavaScript and its frameworks and libraries.
+I'm Riwan William BOUOULI,
+a French from paris, Full Stack Developer with a passion for music, foreign languages, and JavaScript ( so much frameworks and libraries, so much possibilities 😄 ).

 🌱 Currently learning and exploring new technologies in the JS eco-system